PAB working to build trust after 'turmoil'

 The year began with an exodus of board members and staff.
 This summer the city council withheld a portion of the agency’s funds and called on PAB leadership to get its own house in order so that it can do the work of investigating reports of police misconduct.

 Bascoe says he understands the public’s perception of PAB as an agency in turmoil.
-He says one person doesn’t make or break the agency and says the dedication of the PAB has never waivered.
+He says one person doesn’t make or break the agency and says the dedication of the PAB has never wavered.
 To date, the PAB has received 191 reports of police misconduct.
-Bascoe says the complaints are about failures to respond to 911 emergency calls about break ins or drug activity, accusations of sexual assault and physical abuse.
+Bascoe says the complaints are about failures to respond to 911 emergency calls about break-ins or drug activity, accusations of sexual assault and physical abuse.